 A red child rises renewed in a brilliant new dawn, a flourishing field of jewel-coloured wildflowers and fruit trees waking to colour.

-He made you new,
+He made you new.

-and put His own light
+And He put His own light

 inside you.